Wednesday, October 28, 2009

 Love that Dog (and) Hate that Cat by Sharon Creech

 Today was the first day of my holidays and as a treat I started the day by reading Hate that cat.
 It certainly did not disappoint.
-Following on from Love that dog, we again enter the marvellous English class of Miss Stretchberry – such a lovely name.
+Following on from Love that dog, we again enter the marvelous English class of Miss Stretchberry – such a lovely name.
 Over the course of a term or perhaps a month or even a year, students read a wide range of poetry and we read Jack’s responses to this through his poetry but his responses are so much more than just a commentary on the poetry, through his writing Jack tells us so much about his family, his dog, his cat, his own emotional development and his view of the world.
-As in Love that dog the poems are presented in chronological order.
+As in Love that dog, the poems are presented in chronological order.
 I just re-read the poem from January 4th and it made me smile.

-I have Love that dog as a tape and it is a treasured possession of mine.
+I have Love that dog as a cassette tape and it is a treasured possession of mine.
 Sharon Creech also provides copies of all the poems that Miss Stretchberry uses in class and in this second book she also thoughtfully provides an extensive poetry reading list.
 I hope to buy some of these titles for our school library very soon.

 I especially like the way Jack tries out the poetry forms after each lesson.
-The poems are also a conversation between Jack and his teacher :
+The poems are also a conversation between Jack and his teacher:

 And I think I understood